Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: Introduction

 The study of reflected SPDEs driven by space-time white noise was initiated by Nualart and Pardoux \cite{NP92} for additive noise case, extended to general diffusion coefficient $\sigma$ but without uniqueness by Donati-Martin and Pardoux \cite{DP93}, completed with uniqueness for general $\sigma$ by T. Xu and the third author \cite{XZ09}.
 See \cite{DZ07} for reflected stochastic Cahn-Hilliard equations.
 Various properties of the solution of the real-valued SPDEs with reflection were studied in \cite{DMZ06,DP97,HP89,Za01,Z10}.

 While reflection problems are well studied in finite dimensions, their extension to infinite-dimensional domains requires new analytical frameworks.
-The reflection problem for 2D stochastic Navier-Stokes equations with periodical boundary conditions in an infinite dimensional ball was studied by V. Barbu, G. Da Prato and L. Tubaro \cite{BDT11}, using stochastic variational inequality, Galerkin approximations and the Kolmogorov equations.
+The reflection problem for 2D stochastic Navier-Stokes equations with periodical boundary conditions in an infinite-dimensional ball was studied by V. Barbu, G. Da Prato and L. Tubaro \cite{BDT11}, using stochastic variational inequality, Galerkin approximations and the Kolmogorov equations.
 They then studied the reflected problem for stochastic evolution equations driven by additive noise on a closed convex subset in a Hilbert space in \cite{BDT12}.
-Recently Brze\'{z}niak and the third author \cite{BZ23} studied the case of multiplicative noise for stochastic evolution equations via a direct stochastic penalization method, whose framework successfully encompasses important models like the 2D stochastic Navier-Stokes equations.
+Recently Brze\'{z}niak and the third author \cite{BZ23} studied the case of multiplicative noise for stochastic evolution equations via a direct stochastic penalization, whose framework successfully encompasses important models like the 2D stochastic Navier-Stokes equations.
 For its large deviation and ergodic properties, see \cite{BLZ24} and \cite{BLZ}.
-Inspired by \cite{BZ23} but aiming for a more universal framework, we investigate the reflection problem for SPDEs within the recently developed setting of fully local monotone coefficients.
+Inspired by \cite{BZ23} but aiming for a more general setup, we investigate the reflection problem for SPDEs within the recently developed setting of fully local monotone framework in \cite{RSZ24}.

 The theory of monotone operators, initiated by Minty \cite{M62} and further developed by Browder, Leray, Lions, and others (see \cite{Li69,Ze90}), provides a powerful framework for analyzing nonlinear partial differential equations.
 For SPDEs, the variational approach was pioneered by Pardoux \cite{P72,P75}, and then Krylov and Rozovskii\cite{KR79} and Gy\"{o}ngy \cite{G82}.
-This theory was substantially extended by Liu and Röckner \cite{LR10}, who introduced the classical local monotonicity framework.
-More recently, Röckner, Shang and the third author established the well-posedness theory for SPDEs with fully local monotone coefficients \cite{RSZ24}, achieving a framework of remarkable generality.
+This theory was substantially extended by Liu and R\"{o}ckner \cite{LR10}, who introduced the classical local monotonicity framework.
+More recently, R\"{o}ckner, Shang and the third author established the well-posedness theory for SPDEs with fully local monotone coefficients \cite{RSZ24}, achieving a framework of remarkable generality.